Israel Scores Painful Own Goal in Run-up to the World Cup

 “Instead of soccer, Miri Regev wanted politics and she got politics…It’s a great farce that gives immense momentum to the BDS campaign against Israel,” added Itzik Shmuli, a centre-left member of the Israeli parliament.

-Israeli President Reuven Rivlin appeared to echo the sentiment by saying that “the politicization of the Argentinean move worries me greatly” even if he blamed the Argentinians for involving politics by cancelling the match.
+Israeli President Reuven Rivlin appeared to echo the sentiment by saying that “the politicization of the Argentinean move worries me greatly” even if he blamed the Argentinians for involving politics by canceling the match.

 Assertions by Israeli officials that the Argentinian decision had handed a victory to terrorism may go down well with hard-line public opinion in Israel as well as supporters of Israel across the globe but is unlikely to help Israel forge bridges to opponents of its policies or facilitate its efforts to get a broader international buy-in of its insistence that Jerusalem is the undivided capital of the Jewish state.